pakesson/tt_simon_spi/docs/info.md

 ## References

-A bitserial implementation of SIMON128 has previously been taped out on [Tiny Tapeout 8](https://tinytapeout.com/chips/tt08/tt_um_simon_cipher) and [IHP 25a](https://tinytapeout.com/chips/ttihp25a/tt_um_simon_cipher), by [Secure-Embedded-Systems](https://github.com/Secure-Embedded-Systems/tt08-simon).
-That implementation has a fixed hardcoded (all zero) key and uses a custom 3-bit input and 2-bit output interface, but it also fits in only one Tiny Tapeout tile (instead of two, like this project).
+A bit-serial implementation of SIMON128 has previously been taped out on [Tiny Tapeout 8](https://tinytapeout.com/chips/tt08/tt_um_simon_cipher) and [IHP 25a](https://tinytapeout.com/chips/ttihp25a/tt_um_simon_cipher), by [Secure-Embedded-Systems](https://github.com/Secure-Embedded-Systems/tt08-simon).
+That implementation has a fixed hard-coded (all zero) key and uses a custom 3-bit input and 2-bit output interface, but it also fits in only one Tiny Tapeout tile (instead of two, like this project).

 The [simonspeckciphers](https://pypi.org/project/simonspeckciphers/) Python library was used as a reference, and is also included in the cocotb tests for this project.